 Sure, I’m happy to travel – I love travel and have photographed plenty of weddings down on the Cape, up in New Hampshire, and really all over New England.
 I feel lucky to have a job that takes me all around to so many beautiful locations.
 In the case that your wedding is within driving distance but more than 2 hours away from my home in Somerville I require the couple provide me with 1 night of accommodations.
 If the wedding is a plane ride away that sounds awesome so let’s discuss.

 Have you been to my venue?

-Having done this for a decade now, there is a good chance I’ve worked at your venue or am familiar with it.
+Having done this for over a decade now, there is a good chance I’ve worked at your venue or am familiar with it.
 But if not, that’s actually quite exciting to me – it always gets the creative juices flowing when I am exploring a new space.
 I often make a site visit ahead of time so I can get a feel for the place and know what to expect on the wedding day.